Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 Your Furnace is Short Cycling

-When you see the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it's saying your furnace is short cycling.
-Short cycling is when the furnace turns on for a short period of time then turns off.
-This HVAC game of red light, green light stops your home from heating up and can drive up your energy bill.
-It can also increase deterioration on your furnace.
+When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it’s saying your furnace is short cycling.
+Short cycling is when the furnace turns on for a brief period of time then turns off.
+This HVAC game of red light, green light prevents your home from heating up and can drive up your energy bill.
+It can also increase wear and tear on your furnace.
 It may also be more likely to break down and may even need to be replaced sooner.

-Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, since its blower fan might keep going.
-This feature can detect power interruptions that happen during short cycling.
+Without Furnace Heads Up, you might not detect your furnace is turning on and off often, since its blower fan might keep going.
+This feature can pick up on power interruptions that happen during short cycling.

 How Do I Keep My Furnace from Short Cycling?